-The following information explains how to install and configure database objects (tables, triggers, indexes, and so forth) for synchronization with the default, preconfigured driver.
+The following information explains how to install and configure database objects (tables, triggers, indexes, and so forth) for synchronization with the default, driver configuration.

-SQL scripts are located in the tools/sql/database directory.
+SQL scripts are located in the tools\sql\database directory.

 This section contains information to help you: